Devilla/Countdown/README.md

 npm install

 ## To run app
-1.npm start or expo strart
+1.npm start or expo start
 2. Then open app in android/ios using expo client.